-Figure x - grant funds per year - architectural program
+Figure x - Grant funds per year - Architectural Program.

-The graphs show an increase in the publication of journal papers while conference paper (and conference) has suffered from covid 19.
+The graphs show an increase in the publication of journal articles.
+However, conferences (and therefore papers in conference proceedings) suffered from the COVID-19 closures.
 In terms of grant money, Prof. Kalay’s ERC grant of 2015 increased the program’s grant funds.
-There was a decline in research funds until 2019 when a new policy to encourage research was taken.
+There had been a decline in research funds until 2019, when a new policy to encourage research was introduced.

-The faculty and the program plan to continue the emphasis and efforts for supporting advanced research.
-The three new recruits (research faculty) that join the program in late 2021 spring 2022 will contribute to the efforts in this direction.
-In particular, emphasize will be given to the following lines of activity:
+The Architecture Faculty and Program plan to continue this emphasis and efforts for supporting advanced research.
+The three newly recruited research faculty members who will join the program in late 2021 or spring 2022 will contribute to the efforts in this direction.
+In particular, emphasis will be given to the following lines of activity:

-Recruit two research faculty and two practitioners (one in half position and the other in quarter position).
+Recruiting two research faculty and two practitioners (one in a half-time position and the other in quarter-time positions).

-Further increase the number of graduate research students with emphasis on PhD’s
+Further increasing the number of graduate research students with emphasis on PhD students.

-Increase the number of international graduate students at the program - a call for international graduate PhD students was published, faculty policy to allocate and advance support for international graduate student was promoted
+Increasing the number of international graduate students in the program.
+A call for international graduate PhD students was published, and a faculty policy to allocate and advance support for international graduate students was promoted.

-Increase collaboration in research with other Technion faculty members and international researchers.
+Increasing collaboration in research with other Technion faculty members and international researchers.

-Continue the efforts in the research support for graduate students and establish an excellence plan for graduate students
+Continuing efforts in supporting research for graduate students and establishing an excellence plan for graduate students.

 Recent awards and recognitions